Multivariate $\alpha$-normal distributions: Abstract

 \section{Abstract}

-In this paper we propose a generalization of the normal distribution.
-We call it the $\alpha$-{\it normal (Gaussian) distribution} ($\alpha>0$).
-For $\alpha=2$ it becomes the standard normal distribution.
-We calculate moments, the differential entropy and (exponential) Orlicz norms of $\alpha$-normal random variables.
+The Weibull distribution can be obtained using a power transformation from the standard exponential distribution.
+In this article, we will consider a symmetrized power transformation of a random variable with the standard normal distribution.
+We will call its distribution the $\alpha$-{\it normal (Gaussian) distribution}.
+We examine properties of this distribution in detail.
+We calculate moments and consider the moment problem of $\alpha$-normal distribution.
+We derive the formula of its differential entropy and (exponential) Orlicz norm.
 Moreover, we define the joint distribution function of the multivariate $\alpha$-normal distribution as a meta-Gaussian distribution with $\alpha$-normal marginals.
 We consider also the limiting distribution as $\alpha$ tends to infinity.

 {\it 2020 Mathematics Subject Classification: Primary 60E05, Secondary 46E30}.

 {\it Key words: normal distribution, Weibull distribution, differential entropy, sub-exponential random variables, (exponential) Orlicz norms, copulas, meta-Gaussian distributions}